 Policy of Plagiarism Detection

 Final camera ready also will be checked again for similarity rate.
-The overall similarity rate of a manuscript should not exceed 25 percent, and the similarity rate to a single source should not exceed 10 percent.
+The overall similarity rate of a manuscript should not exceed 25 %, and the similarity rate to a single source should not exceed 15%.

 Author Self-Archiving Policy